ranvis/robots-txt-processor/README.md

 - `'maxDirectiveLength' => 32,`

   Maximum number of characters for the directive.
+  Any directives longer than this will be skipped.
   This must be at least 10 to parse `User-agent` directive.
   Increase if you need to keep custom long named directive value.